Ukraine Energy Security Marshall Plan: Protect Ukraine. Protect the Planet.

 The Urgency of a Ukraine Energy Security Marshall Plan

-GLOBALLY, it is a crucial opportunity to empower Ukraine and Europe with accessible and affordable clean energy while simultaneously undermining Putin’s war efforts in Ukraine.
-By fostering energy independence, the UESMP strengthens global security and significantly boosts clean energy production worldwide.
+GLOBALLY, it is a crucial opportunity to empower Ukraine and Europe with accessible and affordable clean energy while simultaneously undermining Putin’s war efforts in Ukraine by fostering energy independence.

 The Ukraine Energy Security Marshall Plan is driven by the recognition that Ukraine’s energy security is closely intertwined with international stability.
 Ukraine possesses the potential to power Europe six times over using its vast wind energy resources (The University Technology Sydney, 2024), or three times over within 10 kilometers of the existing electric grid.
 This presents an opportunity to reduce global reliance on fossil fuel-dependent autocracies.
 Every one of OPEC and most of OPEC+ are authoritarian regimes.
 As demonstrated by the doubling of Russian crude oil exports to the UK through third-party refineries, the ongoing reliance on fossil fuels continues to undermine efforts to support Ukraine, as the financial flows from these exports significantly exceed humanitarian aid.